brianhigh/computing_bootcamp/R/modular_programming.md

 unlink(pkg.name, recursive = TRUE)    # Remove the temporary build folder
 ```

-Then we can use the `create()` function to create the package directory and
+Then we use the `create()` function to create the package directory and
 file templates.